tidyverse/tidyverse.org/content/blog/reprex-2-0-0/index.md

 </div>

 reprex recently had a major release ([version 1.0.0](https://www.tidyverse.org/blog/2021/02/reprex-1-0-0/)), but we've added some big features since then.
-Specifically, reprex has gotten much, much easier to use on [RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) and on [RStudio Cloud](https://rstudio.cloud).
+Specifically, reprex has gotten much, much easier to use on [RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) and [RStudio Cloud](https://rstudio.cloud).
 It's also easier to specify the working directory, if you must, and reprex plays more nicely with the [renv package](https://rstudio.github.io/renv/).

 You can see a full list of changes in the [release notes](https://reprex.tidyverse.org/news/index.html#reprex-2-0-0-2021-04-02).